210517-Enterprise/demos/week1/README.md

 # Week 1 Study Questions & Assignments
-You research and be able to answer the following questions:
+You should research and be able to answer the following questions:

 ## `Monday`